-EU research on 5G aims at fostering Europe's technological know-how and industrial leadership in 5G technology.
-The research results are also intended to shape 5G standards, validate relevant spectrum identification and to support a global 5G vision.
-Dedicated working groups on architecture, spectrum, standards, technology evaluation, and consolidating the results of the relevant European research projects have been set up under the 5G PPP.
+EU research under the 5G-PPP aims at fostering Europe's technological know-how and industrial leadership in 5G networks.
+It also aims at investigating the emerging technologies that will prepare the beyond 5G era.
+The research results are intended to shape 5G standards, validate relevant spectrum identification and to support a global 5G vision.
+Dedicated working groups on architecture, vision, spectrum, standards, technology evaluation, trials, automotive, security etc., in view of consolidating the results of the relevant European research projects have been set up under the 5G-PPP.

-Standardisation of 5G started in early 2016 under the umbrella of 3GPP, the key standardisation body for global mobile communication systems.
-A first wave of standards is expected to be available around 2018 and a second wave will be developed during 2018-2020 time frame.
-The EU aims at influencing the technological definition of future 5G systems and consequently the standards through its advanced 5G research.
-The European Commission identifies 5G standards as one of the five priority areas under the recently launched Digitising European Industry initiative.
+Standardisation of 5G started in early 2016 under the umbrella of the 3rd Generation Partnership Project (3GPP), the key standardisation body for global mobile communication systems.
+A first wave of standards is available through the 3GPP Release 15 and a second wave is under development and should be available by 2020.
+The EU aims at continuing to influence the technological definition of future communications systems (5G and beyond) and consequently the standards through its advanced research.
+The European Commission identifies 5G standards as one of the five priority areas under the Digitising European Industry initiative.

 Similarly, 5G spectrum identification officially started at the World Radiocommunication Conference 2015 (WRC-15) of the ITU to define 5G dedicated spectrum above 6GHz by 2019.
-In this context, EU research provides the ground technological analysis to assess applicability to the various bands under consideration.
+In this context, EU research provides for the assessment of the applicability of the various bands under consideration.

 The 5G research is funded by the Horizon 2020 EU's research and innovation programme and is organised in 3 phases:

-The second phase builds up on phase 1 and targets a move towards proof of concepts and experiments.
-It seeks to actively involve the vertical industries, which are anticipated to be part of the main users of future 5G networks.
+The 5G PPP phase 2, spanning the period 2017 – 2019, expands these results and establishes closer relations between the 5G community and vertical industries.
+The second phase targets a move towards proof of concepts and experiments.
+It actively involves the vertical industries, which are anticipated to be part of the main users of future 5G networks.

 A 5G vision paper was developed together with the 5G PPP in 2015, along with the ongoing research and to support the development of the 5G research and standards.
 It describes the main innovation and use cases of 5G networks and clarifies the European 5G vision.

-The European 5G vision places vertical industries like the automotive sector or the health sector in the centre of 5G use cases.
+The European 5G vision places vertical industries, like the automotive sector, in the centre of 5G use cases.
 It revolutionises the way today's networks are designed and function.
 5G networks are considered as flexible network platforms that can adapt to the versatile requirements of specific digital business use cases, such as those anticipated for autonomous driving, smart factories, remote healthcare and smart energy provision.

-As a follow up to Research and Innovation work, the European Commission is currently contemplating a 5G Action Plan for 2016 to effective prepare deployment of 5G networks across Europe after 2020.
+As a follow up to Research and Innovation work, the European Commission is also collaborating closely with Member States and industry on the different steps of the implementation of the 5G Action Plan published in 2016, preparing for an effective and coordinated deployment of 5G networks among EU countries.